-Moving mountains for MHCC
+Moving Mountains for MHCC

 I’d be honored to earn your vote in the May 2019 election.

-I envision a MHCC that is affordable.
+I envision an MHCC that is affordable.
 The majority of prospective students no longer believe the value of a college degree outweighs the cost.
 I’ll fight for increased funding to lower the cost of tuition and invest in MHCC’s dedicated faculty and staff.

 I envision an MHCC that meets students where they are at.
 I’ll advocate for students that don’t fit the traditional college student mold by fighting for expanded on-campus child care and health services.